PixeyeHQ/actors.unity/Assets/PoolManager/README.md

 ```

-You can gain control on such events as OnSpawn/OnDespawn by adding an *IPoolable* interface to a component of your object in pool.
+You can gain control of such events as OnSpawn/OnDespawn by adding an IPoolable interface to a component of your object in the pool.
 ```C#
 public class BigShip : MonoBehaviour , IPoolable {
     public void OnSpawn()